Graduateshotline

-graduateshotline logo
+graduateshotline

 Graduate Vs. Undergraduate Studies

 The terms undergraduate and graduate both refer to the different levels of education, each of which can provide the candidate with different kinds of benefits once they have been completed.
-While some courses require candidates to do only an undergraduate program in order to receive high-paying jobs, some other fields of study will require a graduate program in order to receive a similar pay scale.
+While some courses require candidates to do only an undergraduate program to receive high-paying jobs, some other fields of study will require a graduate program to receive a similar pay scale.
 The essential difference between both courses has been listed on this page.

 Differences between Undergraduate and Graduate Programs

-Eligibility for Undergraduate and Graduate Programs
+Eligibility Criteria for Undergraduate Programs

 Tuition Fee for Undergraduate and Graduate Programs